 - Controlling for the ‘scale’ effect: using scale classes and scale CFactors

 - Using previously estimated models to score new cases

 Who should sign up for this course: Marketing researchers, biomedical researchers, survey analysts, and anyone who wants to learn the latest tools to analyze data in more depth than allowed by conventional methods, and to identify latent (hidden) segments that underlie survey data, customer, patient or prospect databases, diagnostic, test or other cross-sectional or longitudinal data.

 Prerequisite: Participants should have taken at least two courses in statistics, and be familiar with the use of linear regression.

 Course Material: No text required — copies of published articles and other material will be made available.
 All participants will have free access to the demo version of Latent GOLD®, which allows unrestricted analyses of all course datasets.
 Participants need not license a copy of the Latent GOLD® program.
 All participants will have free access to the demo version of Latent GOLD®, which allows unrestricted analyses of all course datasets.

 Instructor: Dr. Jay Magidson, founder and president of Statistical Innovations Inc..
 Dr. Magidson’s clients have included A.C.
 Nielsen Co., Household Finance Corp., Blue Cross Blue Shield Association, and Pfizer.
 He taught statistics at Tufts and Boston University and is widely published on the theory and applications of multivariate statistical methods.
-Dr. Magidson designed SPSS CHAID, SI-CHAID®, GOLDMineR® and CORExpress®, is the co-developer (with Jeroen K. Vermunt) of the Latent GOLD® and Latent GOLD® Choice programs, and is co-developer (with Thierry Fahmy) of the XLSTAT-CCR module.
+Dr. Magidson designed SPSS CHAID, SI-CHAID®, GOLDMineR® and CORExpress®, is the co-developer (with Jeroen K. Vermunt) of the Latent GOLD® and Latent GOLD® Choice programs.